diogoff/trackml-100/README.md

 * For each particle, we also keep the sequence of _weights_ that correspond to each hit (see the dataset description for a definition of _weight_).

-Now comes the second _group by_ operation that is central to this approach:
+Now comes the second _group by_ operation that is performed on top of the previous one:

-* For each sequence of _detector ids_, we create a list of all the trajectories (i.e. we group all the particles) that have traveled across that sequence of detector ids.
+* For each sequence of _detector ids_, we group all the particles that have traveled across that sequence of detector ids.
+The particle (hit) positions will be stored in a 2D array where each row represents a different particle and contains the list of hit positions as the particle goes through that sequence of detectors.

 * As before, we keep the _weights_ that correspond to each hit.